ImperialCollegeLondon/python_oop_course/_episodes/01-Basic_OOP.md

 ## Methods

 - The above example class has no attributes nor methods, which is pretty useless.
-- When creating a class, you must define also its attributes and methods, so the rest of the code can interact with it.
+- When creating a class, you must also define its attributes and methods, so the rest of the code can interact with it.
-- Methods are the behaviors of the class, the functions or actions that can be used to interact with the class.
+- Methods define the behavior of the class: the functions (or actions) that can be used to interact with the class.
-- They are defined like any other function in Python, using the `def` keyword, but with a first input parameter that has a special meaning.
+- They are defined like any other function in Python, using the `def` keyword, but the first input parameter that has a special meaning.

 ```python
 class MySecondClass: